emilydolson/CSE-830-SS-22/syllabus.md

 - Office: EB 3582 (but I’ll be working from home this semester)

 ## Office Hours:
-- Dolson – Tuesdays 11:40am (after class, in class zoom room) and by appointment.
+- Tuesdays 11:40am (after class, in class zoom room) and by appointment.

 ## Textbook: